Key Takeaway

 When to Talk to Your Provider

 Occasional sulfur burps on semaglutide are common and generally harmless.
-However, if they become constant, are accompanied by severe nausea, vomiting, or abdominal pain, or significantly impact your daily life, let your provider know.
+But if they become constant, are accompanied by severe nausea, vomiting, or abdominal pain, or significantly impact your daily life, let your provider know.
 They may recommend adjusting your dose or ruling out other causes like gastroparesis, GERD, or a bacterial infection.

 Frequently Asked Questions